Updated on Nov. 2, 2021, to reflect support of ITX on Polygon.

-Infura Transactions (ITX) is the simplest way to send Ethereum transactions.
+Infura Transactions (ITX) is the simplest way to send transactions on Ethereum and as of Nov.
+1, the Polygon network.
 ITX handles all edge cases for transaction delivery and takes care of getting transactions mined while removing the need for developers to deal with the complexities around gas management and checking that your transaction is not dropped.
-It also allows the end users of your Dapp to send transactions without holding ETH.
+It also allows end users of your dapp to send transactions without holding ETH.

-For this public beta launch, we have automatically enabled ITX within your projects.
-Should you wish to disable, please go to you project settings and disable using the toggle as pictured below
+Currently in public beta, we have automatically enabled ITX within your projects.
+Should you wish to disable, please go to your project settings and disable using the toggle as pictured below:

 If you wish to add the three methods for the ITX service to your API request method allow list, please go to your project security settings and add them there as pictured below.